If you have been involved in a car accident in Washington, DC with someone whom you believe may have been texting and driving, you are far from alone.

 Washington, DC Texting and Driving Accident Attorney

-The Accident Attorneys at The Lapidus Law Firm have over 40 years of experience helping injured people to obtain settlements in cases involving texting while driving and other negligent behavior if your injuries were caused by a driver who was texting while driving.
+The Accident Attorneys at The Lapidus Law Firm have over 40 years of experience helping injured people of all ages to obtain settlements in cases involving texting while driving and other negligent behavior if your injuries were caused by a driver who was texting while driving.
 Call us today for a free consultation at (202) 785-5111.
 We can help!